forestgrape/coronavirus/1_introduction/update_history.md

 > Note: Not all links work since the page structure has changed.

+- 9.9.
+[Development and Localization of the Immunity](4_immunological/ontogenesis_and_locality_of_immunity.md): How the immune system developes during lifetime and how the pathogen exposures induce immune adaptions which are often localized.
+During childhood SARS-CoV-2 is just another new virus as each virus is encountered once for the first time.
+With increasing age the immune system increasingly relies on the previously seen pathogens and looses capabilities to handle new viruses.

+  > Early online due to its relevance for questions such as whether to vaccinate children or to close schools.

+  > The chapter is part of a bundle of chapters where the immunity regarding virus infections with a focus on SARS-CoV-2 infections is considered (other chapters in work are Acquired Immunity upon SARS-CoV-2 Infections and the wanted and unwanted Effects of the currently available/used vaccines).
+One goal is to contribute to scientific foundations for rational vaccines recommendations.

 - 12.7.
 How a SARS-CoV-2 variant can have a competition advantage by infecting faster or by immune evasion even without having a higher transmissibility (defined as the average R value): [Competition Advantages and Transmissibility](5_epidemiological/competition_advantages.md).